before80/go_docs/content/thirdPkg/iris/getStarted.md

 // Outputs: She is awesome!

 ctx.Tr("VarTemplatePlural", 2, female, 5)
-// Outputs: other (She) has 5 houses.Copy to clipboardErrorCopied
+// Outputs: other (She) has 5 houses.
 ```

 ### Sections 部分